zchee/golang-wiki/Modules.md

 This occurs when you have set `GO111MODULE=on`, but are not inside of a file tree with a `go.mod` when you run `go get`.

-The simplest solution is to leave `GO111MODULE` unset (or explicitly set to `GO111MODULE=auto`), which avoids this error.
+The simplest solution is to leave `GO111MODULE` unset (or equivalently explicitly set to `GO111MODULE=auto`), which avoids this error.

 Recall one of the primary reason modules exist is to record precise dependency information.
 This dependency information is written to your current `go.mod`.
 If you are not inside of a file tree with a `go.mod` but you have told the `go get` command to operate in module mode by setting `GO111MODULE=on`, then running `go get` will result in the error `cannot find main module` because there is no `go.mod` available to record dependency information.

 Solution alternatives include:

-1. Leave `GO111MODULE` unset (the default, or equivalently, explicitly set `GO111MODULE=auto`), which results in friendlier behavior.
+1. Leave `GO111MODULE` unset (the default, or explicitly set `GO111MODULE=auto`), which results in friendlier behavior.
 This will give you Go 1.10 behavior when you are outside of a module and hence will avoid `go get` reporting `cannot find main module`.

 2. Leave `GO111MODULE=on`, but as needed disable modules temporarily and enable Go 1.10 behavior during `go get`, such as via `GO111MODULE=off go get example.com/cmd`.
 This can be turned into a simple script or shell alias such as `alias oldget='GO111MODULE=off go get'`